opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/d/identity_project_v3.html.markdown

 * `is_domain` - See Argument Reference above.
 * `name` - See Argument Reference above.
 * `parent_id` - See Argument Reference above.
-* `region` - The region the project is located in.